MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/troubleshoot-mbam-guidance.md

 ## Event ID: 500

-Event symbol: WebProviderUnexpectedError
+- Event symbol: WebProviderUnexpectedError

-Message:
+- Message:
   > Web application provider unexpected error.

-Troubleshooting:

 This event indicates that an error occurred while you enabled and configured an MBAM website or web service in IIS.
 Known errors include the following: